How to Determine The Price For Your Business/Service:

 A lot of clients wanted videos and professional photos to use in their marketing efforts.
 When doing a video to showcase a business, messaging is critical.
 This meant talking to clients about their messaging, branding, and marketing goals.
 The business evolved into offering more marketing services like website design, SEO, content creation, PR, and campaign management.
 It also produced a critical step in revenue generation: subscriptions.
 Instead of just doing a video here and there for a set price, I partnered with small businesses to manage all aspects of their digital marketing for a recurring fee.
 This is how I managed to generate revenues over $12,000/month.

-Kiran Shahbaz from Toronto, Ontario, Canada started Snackable Studios over 5 years ago, a video production company.
+Kiran Shahbaz (from Toronto, Ontario, Canada) started Snackable Studios over 6 years ago.

-Joe Rollins from Atlanta, GA, USA started CFF Media about 5 years ago, a video production company.
+James Rollins (from Atlanta, GA, USA) started CFF Media about 6 years ago.

 We are CFF Media, a video production company located out of Atlanta, GA.
 We create video content (About Us, Testimonials, Promotional, Drone videos) for the Greater Atlanta area with a primary focus on videos representing other companies and what they stand for, but we love the opportunity to try other avenues of video production!